 The procedure typically involves making incisions where the original incisions for the implants were to reduce scarring.
 Once the incisions are made, the implants are carefully removed from the breast area.
 At that point, Dr. Man must evaluate the skin and breast tissue to determine what he needs to do to restore the breasts to their natural position.
 Part of the evaluation is to decide if a breast lift is needed.

 Breast implant removal surgery is quick, taking only about an hour to complete.
-Once the implants are removed, Dr. Man either closes the incisions or continues the procedure of lifting the breasts or replacing the implants.
-Once the procedure is complete, the breasts are bandaged with draining tubes put in place to remove fluid.
+Once the implants are removed, Dr. Man either closes the incisions or continues the procedure of lifting the breasts and/or replacing the implants.
+Once the procedure is complete, the breasts are bandaged with draining tubes that are put in place to remove fluid.

 Preparing for Breast Implant Removal